WDI-SEA/notes/05-node-express/express-intro/02routes.md

 });
 ```

-The URL pattern '/' simply denotes the base URL.
+The URL pattern '/' simply denotes the base URL or root of the app.
+This is almost always the directory where you initialized npm and git but can be different when you deploy it to a platform service.

 The last line of code in our program, ```app.listen(8000)``` tells our app to listen to port 8000.
-In otherwords, it designates localhost:8000 as the base URL.
+This is the actual "place" in the network layers of our operating system where the request will come in.
+After this starts, the full base URL of our app will be http://localhost:8000.

 ***The combination of the URL Pattern '/' and the HTTP verb 'get' ensures that this route will be reached when a GET request made by the client from the base URL.***